Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 The Open Qualifier features a strict maximum capacity of 20 teams.
 While registration is open to an unlimited number of applicants, entry into the active bracket is not guaranteed by registration.

-Upon the registration deadline, all successfully checked-in teams will be seeded according to the Seeding Priority Rules.
+Upon the registration deadline, all successfully checked-in teams will be seeded according to the Qualifier Seeding Priority Rules.
 The top 20 highest-seeded teams will be admitted into the active tournament bracket.
 All remaining teams ranked 21st and below will be placed on a sequential waiting list based on their seed.

-**Seeding Priority Hierarchy:**
+**Qualifier Seeding Priority Hierarchy:**

 Teams are seeded into the active bracket or waiting list based on the following strict criteria: